amornpan/py-mcp-qdrant-rag/README.md

-# MSSQL Server for RAG - Cross-Platform Setup Guide
+# MCP Server for RAG - Cross-Platform Setup Guide

 This guide will walk you through installing and using pyRAGDocs with Conda as the package and environment manager for Mac, Linux, and Windows systems.